jeromeetienne/AR.js/three.js/README.md

 	// url of the source - valid if sourceType = image|video
 	sourceUrl : null,

-	// resolution of at which we detect pose in the source image
+	// resolution of at which we initialize the source image
 	sourceWidth: 640,
 	sourceHeight: 480,
 	// resolution displayed for the source